About My Medicare Matters

 NCOA Services, LLC is a wholly owned subsidiary of NCOA.
 Its mission is to improve the health and economic security of millions of older adults and help make NCOA an enduring organization.
 NCOA Services is a social enterprise that partners with both for-profit and nonprofit organizations to develop creative solutions to address the challenges of aging in America and bring them to scale nationwide.

 NCOA Services is responsible for working with NCOA and its nonprofit partners to educate people with Medicare about the program.
-NCOA Services also works with Aon Retiree Health Exchange to ensure that the services provided through their joint program meet the Standards of Excellence established by NCOA for a Medicare marketplace.
+NCOA Services also works with Aon Retiree Health Exchange and Via Benefits to ensure that the services provided through their joint programs meet the Standards of Excellence established by NCOA for a Medicare marketplace.

 For more information, please visit www.ncoa.org/NCOAServices.